Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mantis King GT TFT Display

 Via the display, you can regulate the power of the ferocious motors via 6 riding modes (including eco, 1, 2, 3, 4, and 5).
-Even better, you can choose to engage either one – or both – of the motors.
-By controlling and capping the torque available, you can ease into the ride.
-This helps to build confidence by progressing through the speeds at your own pace to match your riding ability.
+Even better, you can choose to engage either one or both of the motors.

 Mantis King GT Single and Dual Motor Modes